ashwinmr/rview/README.md

 download from release tab
 ```

-# Create installer
+# Build
 ```
 cd app
-yarn dist
+npm run dist
 ```
-The installer will be found in `app/dist`
+The installer will be found in `app/build`

 # To-Do